-Director of Ad Sales Lisa Barnes is the first to admit she loves her job more than any person should.
+Director of Ad Sales and Brand Partnerships Lisa Barnes is the first to admit she loves her job more than any person should.
 She’s seen advertising come a long way since her first job in radio pre-motherhood, and all things being equal, digital is more fun.
 Lisa lives north of San Francisco with her husband and three children–all of whom are nearly taller than she is.
 Aside from working with our fabulous sponsors (and they are!), Lisa stays in shape so she can keep up with her kids, never says no to a volunteer request, and loves cooking and entertaining, especially when someone else cleans up.

-Social Media Manager Titania Jordan is an essential part of our social media team, but oh so much more.
+Social Media Manager Titania Jordan is a part of our social media team, but oh so much more.
 Besides being ridiculously adorable, and not looking a day over 19 even after having a beautiful son (not that we’re jealous or anything) we’re not sure we’ve ever seen her stop smiling.
 When she’s not helping to manage website communities, Titania is a weekly Atlanta radio personality on WSTR-FM, a national TV personality on programs such as EcoSense for Living, and still finds time to listen to books on Audible and help her city become a little greener–an endeavor she documents on her blog, Atlanta Green Mom.
 She says that she loves Atlanta and doesn’t want to move to a hemp hut with a huge organic garden out back, but we think she secretly does.
 As long as it gets good Wi-Fi.

 Kari Dahlen saves our lives on a regular basis with all sorts of magical HTML know-how.
 She’s a dancer turned neuroscientist turned Northern California mother of two boys.
 She’s also a shoe-in for a role if Dance Moms decides to create a spin-off for competitive gymnastics, since she essentially lives at her son’s gym.
 Kari has no Scottish in her blood, but lives for everything tartan.
 We love her.